COMMUNITY LEADERSHIP DEVELOPMENT PROGRAM (CLDP)

 Our graduates work with over 12,000 staff members in local organizations

-69% of alumni have taken on more or significantly more responsibility or leading others since graduating
+69% of alumni have taken on more or significantly more responsibility for leading others since graduating

-Our graduates volunteer an over of 2,770 hours per month and over 33,000 hours per year
+Our graduates volunteer over 2,770 hours per month and over 33,000 hours per year

-Private and public sector employers that provide leadership skill development for aspiring leaders to enhance their corporate social responsibility
+Private and public sector employers to enhance their aspiring managers

-Educational institutions that provide career development opportunities for community-minded staff members
+Educational institutions who provide career development for community-minded staff members

-Organizations looking to develop an understanding of community and connectedness in their employees
+Organizations looking to deepen the community-connectedness of their employees

-Aspiring leaders seeking opportunities to put new leadership skills and experiences into action to support meaningful change in the Capital Region District
+Managers seeking to put new leadership skills and experiences into action.

 The CLDP support local leaders and organizations by: